 Ideally, the water source GPM rating should be higher than that of the pressure washer.
 Even a small difference can cause cavitation.
 The build-up of bubbles might damage the pump.
 In severe instances, the pump might blow into pieces.

-Always turn on the water supply first, before the power washer is switched on.
+Always turn on the water supply first, before the power cord is switched on.
 Hold down the trigger and allow the water to spray for a few seconds until there is a constant flow of water without air pockets.
 Only then should the machine be turned on.
 Proceed to use the pressure washer.

 Once finished, turn the pressure washer off.
 Turn off the water supply and then squeeze the trigger on the wand to drain any leftover water and pressure.
 After disconnecting all hoses, pull the wand’s trigger again to drain any leftover water from the wand as well as the hoses.
 The washer is now ready for storage.